The Best Primer for Painting Stained Wood

 This primer was less expensive but tended to go on thinner compared to the others.
 We were able to scrape off the primer on the non-sanded side, which was not the case with the higher-end primers.

-Surprise facts: Will Scotch Tape Peel Paint
+Surprise facts: Will Paint Cure Faster In The Sun

 Conclusion